 About two weeks following all of this terrific news, I got a call from the New Hanover County Sheriff’s Department (here in Wilmington).
 They wanted to talk to me about a report they received from a mother.

 It turns out that a girl I had a one-time sexual encounter with during my time away from Katie (two years prior) was only 15 years old at the time, and I was 24.
 Not good at all.
 She had lied to me about her age, and everything about her appearance and demeanor corroborated with her claim.
 I had no reason to believe otherwise.
-But what I believed to be true did not matter where the law was concerned.
+But what I thought to be true did not matter where the law was concerned.

 I was under investigation for about eight months, and nine months later and a week after our daughter was born, I was asked to turn myself in on indecent liberties charges.
-My parents posted bail immediately so I never spent anytime in a cell, or even handcuffs.
+My parents posted bail immediately, so I never spent any time in a cell or even handcuffs.

-When the news hit the television networks and newspapers the following morning it spread like wildfire across my ministry circles and in a matter of hours I went from being a friend…to a sermon illustration.
+When the news hit the television networks and newspapers the following morning, it spread like wildfire across my ministry circles and in a matter of hours I went from being a friend…to a sermon illustration.

 I found a later that a lot of people who knew me on a personal level were expecting something like this to happen to me eventually.
 Not necessarily that I would fall into a trap laid by a woman younger than the legal limit, but they suspected I was a fraud and would eventually be exposed for who I really was.
-And what a fraud I turned out to be.
+And what a scam I turned out to be.

 Six months of humiliation and isolation went by, accompanied by a lot of back and forth with the district attorney.
-Finally, we decided to accept a plea offer that consisted of five years probation and a minimum of ten years as a registered sex-offender, but no jail time.
+Finally, we decided to accept a plea offer that consisted of five years of probation and a minimum of ten years as a registered sex offender, but no jail time.
 I was a lawbreaker of both man’s law and God’s law and carried a felon’s standing in both realms.